cliffordlab/DopplerQualityClassification/README.md

 # DopplerQualityClassification
 This repository hosts the scripts used for training and deploying the deep learning model for quality classification of 1-D Doppler Ultrasound signals.
-The model is detailed in the paper presented at the Machine Learning for Health (ML4H) 2023 conference: [M. Motie-Shirazi, R. Sameni, P. Rohloff, N. Katebi, G. D. Clifford, "Point-of-Care Real-Time Signal Quality Assessment for Fetal Doppler Ultrasound Using a Deep Learning Approach"](https://arxiv.org/pdf/2312.09433).
+The model is detailed in the paper presented at the Machine Learning for Health (ML4H) 2023 conference: [M. Motie-Shirazi, R. Sameni, P. Rohloff, N. Katebi, G. D. Clifford, "Point-of-Care Real-Time Signal Quality Assessment for Fetal Doppler Ultrasound Using a Deep Learning Approach", Machine Learning for Health, New Orleans, December 2023](https://arxiv.org/pdf/2312.09433).

+Please cite this work when using the work in this repository

 ## Repository Contents